 Instead, they work at a more local level by emitting light and stimulating hair growth in the areas of your scalp that are already affected by hair loss.

 While there isn’t much research on low-level laser therapy and hair growth, several studies have found that it may be effective at stimulating hair growth and treating male pattern baldness.

-For example, an evidence-based review published in 2016 looked at 21 studies of laser devices for hair growth.
+For example, an evidence-based review published in the journal, Lasers in Surgery and Medicine in 2016 looked at 21 studies of laser devices for hair growth.
 It concluded that low-level laser therapy devices are safe and effective for both men and women with pattern hair loss.

 While this research is certainly promising, it’s important to note that the studies featured looked at laser hair growth devices as a whole, not hair growth caps specifically.

 Some of the studies featured in this research also involved the use of laser hair growth devices in combination with other treatments, such as the hair loss medication minoxidil.